particuleio/formations/cours/containers/cloud-introduction.fr.md

 - PaaS : Platform as a Service

+- DBaaS : Data Base as a Service

+- KaaS : Kubernetes as a Service

 - SaaS : Software as a Service

 ### Le cloud en un schéma